 Comments / Update

 July Update: While this was initially planned for Q1 it is suggested that we defer this until early next year, as a better time to do this will be once we have developed our clinically focused Trust strategy as this should revolve around patient outcomes.
 We will in any event need to refresh the IQR then so it will be sensible to do it all at once.

 Added to the BD plan for 2023/24.

 See RC agenda item - Minute from 05.10.2023

-See Ne agenda item - Minute mom 05.10.2025

 To be covered under the P&C item.

 On agenda